pvamos/kafka-cluster/README.md

 To change the login screen credentials, update the values above and re-deploy Kafka UI.

 - To rotate the Kafka SCRAM password:
-  1. Delete and recreate the KafkaUser resource.
+  1. Delete and recreate the `KafkaUser` resource.
-  2. Restart the kafka-ui pod to reload the new secret.
+  2. Restart the `kafka-ui` pod to reload the new secret.
 - To change the login screen password:
   1. Modify the Helm values file.
-  2. Re-run the helm upgrade command or ./install.sh.
+  2. Re-run the `helm upgrade` command or `./install.sh`.

 ## 🔬 Troubleshooting